Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 How Fail2Ban Works

-Fail2Ban operates on three concepts: filters, actions, and jails.
+Fail2Ban operates on three core concepts: filters, actions, and jails.
 Filters are regular expressions that match abusive patterns in log entries.
 Actions are the steps Fail2Ban takes when a filter matches, typically creating an iptables firewall rule to block traffic from the offending IP.
-Jails combine a filter with conditions specifying how many matches in what time window triggers the action.
+Jails combine a filter with conditions specifying how many matches within what time window triggers the action.

 sudo apt update